joshuaheck1/create-ad-infrastructure/README.md

 </p>

 <h1>Creating Active Directory Infastructure in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the creation of an Active Directory infastructure within Azure.
+We will use this build to deploy and configure Active Directory in some other projects later. <br />

 <h2>Environments and Technologies Used</h2>